2009–10 SS Lazio season: Transfers

 Mauro Zárate was the 2009 fourth-most expensive player of Serie A, behind Samuel Eto'o, Felipe Melo and Diego.

 Lazio opened their summer market signing the goalkeeper Albano Bizzarri for free from Catania on 10 June, in offing of the departure of Juan Pablo Carrizo, who had stated many times his will to leave in the previous months.
 The next week, team president Claudio Lotito, after having spent many days in Qatar dealing with Al-Sadd Sports Club board, confirmed that Mauro Zárate's move to Lazio was made permanent for a fee of about €20 million.
 Later, it was reported that the player signed a new five-year contract with a €60 million buy-out clause.
 He was the most expensive signing during Lotito's chairmanship in five years.
 Before June finished, also the international Portuguese Eliseu reached Rome from Málaga for €1 million.

 As expected, Carrizo left Lazio at the beginning of July.
 He was loaned out to Real Zaragoza in a €1 million season-long deal, with Carrizo having an option of signing permanently.
 Brazilian player Matuzalém, who was initially on loan for a season, was signed permanently for €6.5 million.
 Luciano Zauri was loaned out to Sampdoria and Alessandro Tuia to Monza.
 The end of July saw the departure of Czech defender David Rozehnal to German side Hamburger SV for €5 million, and the signing of the Argentine forward Julio Cruz, who had rescinded his contract with Internazionale.

 At the end of August, the week of the transfer deadline, academy graduate Lorenzo De Silvestri signed for Fiorentina for €6 million.
 Also the young forwards Libor Kozák and Ettore Mendicino left the club on loan to Brescia and Crotone respectively.

-Come the winter transfer window, Uruguyan youngster Gonzalo Barreto will be joining from Danubio with Lazio having already sealed a €3 million deal, but he will only join in January, when he has turned eighteen.
+Come the winter transfer window, Uruguayan youngster Gonzalo Barreto will be joining from Danubio with Lazio having already sealed a €3 million deal, but he will only join in January, when he has turned eighteen.

 On 31 January, the club claimed to have signed Israeli prospect Eyal Golasa.
 However, the move was disputed by the club he played with until then, Maccabi Haifa, which claimed to have a valid contract with him.

 And the last day of winter transfer window, Lazio signed Brazilian defender André Dias from São Paulo for a €2.5 million fee.